-- Applicant should be a law enforcement officer/agent with arrest authority in the prevention, detection, apprehension, detention and/or investigation of felony and/or misdemeanor violations of federal, state, local, tribal, or military criminal laws whose primary or secondary duty includes conducting Internal Affairs Investigations.
+- Applicant should be a law enforcement officer/agent with arrest authority in the prevention, detection, apprehension, detention and/or investigation of felony and/or misdemeanor violations of federal, state, local, tribal, or military criminal laws or individuals serving as direct law enforcement support personnel whose primary or secondary duty includes conducting Internal Affairs Investigations.

 - Must have graduated from a basic law enforcement training course or have equivalent training.